ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 </details>

-Once podman-compose is installed, you can verify that it was successfully installed by running `podman-compose --version`
+Once podman-compose is installed, you can verify that it was successfully installed by running `podman-compose --version` in a terminal.

 ## Running Your First Container
 1. Now that Podman is installed, we can create our first container.